sujy/Md5encryption/README.md

 This project is about Md5 encrytion.

-The algorithm is base on RFC 1321 (MD5) - The MD5 Message-Digest Algorithm
+The algorithm is based on RFC 1321 (MD5) - The MD5 Message-Digest Algorithm

 You can visite [Here](http://tools.ietf.org/html/rfc1321) for more infomation.